bmink/Dominos_House_Plans/README.md

 The roof hinges are attached at the back panel of the house, though this is a matter of taste, the hinges could be on any side.

+I added 1/4 in weather stripping between the house and the roof.

 ## Inside the house